nexusblue/Henry-Portfolio.com/README.txt

-My personal portfolio using HTML5 UP as a basis.

 Forty by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 This is Forty, my latest and greatest addition to HTML5 UP and, per its incredibly creative name, my 40th (woohoo)!
 It's built around a grid of "image tiles" that are